Rian1010/Milestone4/README.md

 ## Testing
 ### Manual Testing
-- Tried to register with wrongly formatted passwords, and also unmatched passwords
+- Tried to register with unmatched passwords
-    - Both tests resulted in the correct error messages
+    - Test resulted in the correct error messages
 - Tried to register without filling in a required field
     - The registrations did not work
 - Registered and logged in